 Chop the onions and mini bell peppers into smaller pieces.
 Add olive oil to a skillet, add onions and stir for a few minutes.
 Add the pepper, mushrooms, coconut aminos and spices and stir a bit more for about 5 minutes.

 Add the green beans and stir for 5 more minutes.
 Serve and enjoy!

-Don’t forget to try some of our other delicious, low carb side dishes:
+Try some of our other delicious side dishes:

 Looking for holiday desserts?
 Check out this list of scrumptious low carb desserts you can make this holiday or well, any day you like!
 Also, check out our holiday gift guide for your keto pals that they will truly love!

 - Wash and cut green beans, if fresh.

 - Place in a pot and add water to cover the green beans.